wendellabino07/portfolio/README.md

     <div>
         <h3><a>Sales Dashboard</a></h3>
         <p>
             After finishing my last term in DLSU and while waiting for my graduation, I figured I learn Power BI.
 This project showcases querying, data preparation and transformation, and data visualization using SQL, Power Query, and Power BI, respectively.
-To view the dashboard, locate and download <b><i>Sales Dashboard.pbix<\i><\b> in one of the uploaded files in this portfolio.
+To view the dashboard, locate and download <b><i>Sales Dashboard.pbix</i></b> in one of the uploaded files in this portfolio.
         </p>
     </div>
 </div>